 To summarize the system, this is what it all looks like:

-- An expanded bounding box of each detected license plate is send to landmark detection model which returns predictions of each of the 4 corners of given license plate
+An expanded bounding box of each detected license plate is sent to the landmark detection model, which returns predictions of each of the four corners of a given license plate.

-In this blog post we have shown that is possible to build a license plate concealment system that is both fast and precise.
+In this blog post we have shown that it is possible to build a license plate concealment system that is both fast and precise.
 Furthermore, the system is generalized to work equally well on all cameras.
-All this is possible with emerging deep learning tehniques.
+All this is possible with emerging deep learning techniques.

 Need help with your Machine Learning projects?
 Get in touch, we’d love to help with your challenge.